springernature/vpat/nature.md

 <td headers="502-interop chap-5-remarks">
 This product has no platform features as defined by Section 508.
 The product is compatible with operating system and browser accessibility features configured by the user.
 <br><br>
-Third party scripts may inject content that disrupts standard operating system and browser accessibility features.
+Third-party scripts may inject content that disrupts standard operating system and browser accessibility features.
 See information in WCAG section for complete details.
 </td>
 </tr>
 <tr>